teddokano/mikan/README.md

     sleep( 1 )                 # Waiting for 1 second
 ```

-For more examples, please find next section of this document.
+For more information of examples, please find next section of this document.

 ### Examples
 The example code files are in `examples/` folder.